Rating:

 Estimated Dry Matter Nutrient Content

-Ingredients: Chicken meal, ground brown rice, ground white rice, oatmeal, chicken fat (preserved with mixed tocopherols), dried beet pulp, dried egg product, fishmeal, flaxseed, dried peas, dried carrots, salt, dried apples, dried cranberries, beta-carotene, dehydrated kelp, Yucca schidigera extract, dl-methionine, vitamin A acetate, vitamin D3 supplement, vitamin E supplement, riboflavin supplement, vitamin B12 supplement, d-pantothenic acid, niacin supplement, choline chloride, thiamine mononitrate, folic acid, ascorbic acid, biotin, lechithin, pyridoxine hydrochloride, rosemary extract, inositol, polysaccharide complexes of zinc, iron, manganese, copper and cobalt, potassium iodate, sodium selenite, Lactobacillus casei, Enterococcus faceium, B. subtilus, Bacillus licheniformis, Bacillus coagulins, Aspergillus oryzae, Aspergillus niger
+Chicken meal, ground brown rice, ground white rice, oatmeal, chicken fat (preserved with mixed tocopherols), dried beet pulp, dried egg product, fishmeal, flaxseed, dried peas, dried carrots, salt, dried apples, dried cranberries, beta-carotene, dehydrated kelp, Yucca schidigera extract, dl-methionine, vitamin A acetate, vitamin D3 supplement, vitamin E supplement, riboflavin supplement, vitamin B12 supplement, d-pantothenic acid, niacin supplement, choline chloride, thiamine mononitrate, folic acid, ascorbic acid, biotin, lecithin, pyridoxine hydrochloride, rosemary extract, inositol, polysaccharide complexes of zinc, iron, manganese, copper and cobalt, potassium iodate, sodium selenite, Lactobacillus casei, Enterococcus faecium, B. subtilus, Bacillus licheniformis, Bacillus coagulins, Aspergillus oryzae, Aspergillus niger

-| Estimated Nutrient Content | |||
+Estimated Nutrient Content

-| Method | Protein | Fat | Carbs |
+Method Protein Fat Carbs

-| Guaranteed Analysis | 24% | 14% | NA |
+Guaranteed Analysis 24% 14% NA

-| Dry Matter Basis | 27% | 16% | 50% |
+Dry Matter Basis 27% 16% 50%

-| Calorie Weighted Basis | 23% | 33% | 44% |
+Calorie Weighted Basis 23% 33% 44%

 The first ingredient in this dog food is chicken meal.
 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.

-The second item is brown rice.
-Brown rice is a quality ingredient… a complex carbohydrate that (once cooked) is fairly easy to digest.
+The second item is brown rice, a complex carbohydrate that (once cooked) can be fairly easy to digest.
+However, aside from its natural energy content, rice is of only modest nutritional value to a dog.

-The third ingredient is white rice… a less nutritious form of rice in which the grain’s healthier outer layer has been removed.
+The third ingredient is white rice, a less nutritious form of rice in which the grain’s healthier outer layer has been removed.

 The fifth ingredient lists chicken fat.
-Chicken fat is obtained from rendering chicken… a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.
+Chicken fat is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.

-Chicken fat is high in linoleic acid… an omega-6 fatty acid essential for life.
+Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.

 The sixth ingredient lists beet pulp.
-Beet pulp is a controversial ingredient… a high fiber by-product of sugar beet processing.
+Beet pulp is a controversial ingredient, a high fiber by-product of sugar beet processing.

 Some denounce beet pulp as an inexpensive filler while others cite its outstanding intestinal health and blood sugar benefits.